- In the SaaS model, applications and data are stored on distant servers, making them accessible to users with internet-connected devices.

 Anyone who’s ever used Google Docs, Dropbox, or DocuSign, has experienced the power of SaaS (Software-as-a-Service).
 The approach has been gaining traction due to how easy SaaS products are to deploy while offering plenty of features and great scalability at a fair price.
 If you’re planning to develop on-demand software of this kind, choosing the right SaaS architecture will be one of the first forks in the road.

-We know this first hand.
-Dedicated to developing reliable, well-designed software for over 23 industries, Acropolium has been on the market since 2005.
-We’ve successfully delivered more than 170 projects, providing our clients with state-of-the-art custom solutions to achieve their business goals.
+Acropolium has empowered businesses with innovative SaaS solutions for 14+ years.
+We’ve successfully developed more than 137 projects, providing our clients with scalable, multi-tenancy custom systems.
 And now, we’re excited to share our knowledge with a wider audience.

-SaaS, or Software-as-a-Service, is a cloud-based distribution and licensing model.
-It’s part of the cloud-computing universe, along with PaaS (Platform-as-a-Service) and IaaS (Infrastructure-as-a-Service).
-In the SaaS model, apps and data are hosted on remote servers, and users only need a device with internet connectivity and a browser to access them.
-Instead of a perpetual license, SaaS providers charge for their services on a pay-as-you-go basis.
+SaaS, or Software-as-a-Service, is a cloud-based distribution and licensing model on a pay-as-you-go basis.
+The apps and data are hosted on remote servers, and users only need a device with internet connectivity and a browser to access them.

-- Lower TCO (total cost of ownership) compared to traditional software models.
-First, the infrastructure is not your concern, so you’re not paying for hardware maintenance.
+- Low TCO (total cost of ownership).
+First, you’re not paying for hardware maintenance.
 Second, the subscription fees are nothing compared to a full one-time license payment.

 - Easy access from any location.
 Unless specified otherwise for security reasons, all your employees/customers need is a web browser and their login/password.

 - Excellent scalability.
 Whether you need to scale horizontally or vertically, the SaaS model has you covered.
-Free from the hassle of setting up new servers (providers take care of that), you can focus on growing your core business.
+Free from the hassle of setting up new servers.

 - High standards of security and compliance.
-The SaaS model has been built with data security in mind, so you’ll automatically be getting the safest protocols and storage options.
-The same goes for compliance — it’s built into the cloud-hosted application.
+With the SaaS model, you’ll automatically get the safest protocols and storage options.

 At the most basic level, a SaaS system consists of: